tomcant/pathfinder/README.md

-# Path Finder
+# Pathfinder

-This project was created to demonstrate various path finding and maze generation algorithms.
+This project was created to demonstrate various pathfinding and maze generation algorithms.